david-chavarria/beautiful-jekyll/aboutme.md

 Ronny J. Viales-Hurtado, Ana Lucia Calderon-Saravia, David Chavarria-Camacho: <em>Between Matilde and the Internet: Computerizing the University of Costa Rica (1968-1993)</em>.
 IEEE Annals of the History of Computing 10/2015; 37(4):29-39., DOI:10.1109/MAHC.2015.82

-Patents

-Conference Proceedings

-Technical Reports

 &nbsp;

 &nbsp;

-My name is David Chavarría.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.